Dadja Altenburg-Kohl

-Prof. MUDr.
-Drahoslava "Dadja" Altenburg-Kohl (born 30 May 1949, Prague) is a Czech doctor and entrepreneur who lived and worked in Germany from the 1970s to the 1990s.
+Drahoslava "Dadja" Altenburg-Kohl (born 30 May 1949) is a Czech doctor and entrepreneur.
+She lived and worked in Germany from the 1970s to the 1990s.
 She is also a philanthropist and patron of the arts; shortly after returning to the Czech Republic, Altenburg-Kohl established the DrAk Foundation and the Museum Montanelli in Prague.

 Medical and business career

-Altenburg-Kohl studied at the Faculty of Medicine at Charles University in Prague.
+Altenburg-Kohl was born on 30 May 1949 in Prague.
+She studied at the Faculty of Medicine at Charles University in Prague.
 In 1972 she emigrated to West Germany for political reasons, and began working as a doctor at the university clinic in Frankfurt am Main in 1973, where she specialized in jaw surgery.
 In 1980, she opened a private practice in this field.
 In 1986, she and her husband Edwin Kohl established a pharmaceutical company, Kohlpharma, which later became part of Kohl Medical AG, of which Dr. Altenburg-Kohl has been co-owner and board member since 1993.

 Shortly after the 1989 revolution, Altenburg-Kohl founded the Czech-based company Pragofarm, focused on the sale and distribution of medication.
 Another project in Germany was Assist, founded in 1995, a company involved in providing enteral nutrition and aids for chronically ill patients.
 Since 1995, she has also been the co-owner of Amigo, which develops games for children and adults.
 In collaboration with professor Michael Melkonian, head researcher at the Botanical Institute of the University of Cologne, she established Algenion in 2004, a company involved in the use of microphytes.
 In 2004, she began to work in both the Czech Republic and Germany.
 She returned to Prague in 2006, where she lives with her husband Daniel Pešta.
 She has four adult children.
 Altenburg-Kohl has been a member of the advisory board of Munich-based UniCredit Group XX since 2010.

 In 2012, Altenburg-Kohl was awarded the title of Professor at Kohlpharma for recognition of her work in the fine arts and relationship between Germany and the Czech Republic.